Emmerson Nogueira

-Emmerson Nogueira (born Emmerson Oliveira Nogueira on September 23, 1973) is a Brazilian guitarist and songwriter notable for releasing only cover albums, containing acoustic versions of several internationally famous English-speaking songs.
-He performs with his supporting band called Versão Acústica.
+Emmerson Oliveira Nogueira (born September 23, 1973) is a Brazilian guitarist and songwriter notable for releasing only cover albums, containing acoustic versions of several internationally famous English-speaking songs.

 Childhood

 Emmerson was born in Belo Horizonte, Minas Gerais, to Luiz Carlos Nogueira and Bernardina de Oliveira, and soon moved to São João Nepomuceno, also in Minas Gerais.
 He has five siblings: Heloiza, Anderson, Renata, Juninho e Helena.

 He first got involved with music by the age of 14.
 By that time, he also developed an interest for drawing, but soon quit it to devote to music.

 As an evangelical, he performed on a local church and won many festivals of Gospel music.
 He soon moved to Juiz de Fora, without the approval of his family, who didn't believe he could survive all by himself.
 Those were difficult times for him, but he couldn't tell anything to his parents, otherwise his father would take him back to the family.
 He would play with friends in local pubs and restaurants for a living.

 Back to São João Nepomuceno, he formed various bands like "The Kingsize Tailors and The Nicotinos", "Led Zeppelin Cover", " The Wait " and "Xadcaramelo" and continued to perform in pubs.
 He also made several partnerships with people like Ana Carolina, who invited him to perform in her Ana Carolina Convida show, where he was much acclaimed for his guitar playing.
 He also once partnered with his cousin Kiko Furtado, the Brazilian singer Cristiane Visentin and Leoni, ex-singer of Kid Abelha.